 How To Create Calculation Groups

-Let’s create calculation groups by right-clicking on Tables calculation group, clicking on Create New, and choosing Calculation Group.
+Let’s create calculation groups by right-clicking on the Tables calculation group, clicking on Create New, and choosing Calculation Group.

 We can name this group as Time Intelligence.